PoseiDAT/schemas/README.md

 All the code and unit tests are written in TypeScript targeted for NodeJS.
 You can check the line based coverage after running `npm run test` by opening `coverage/lcov-report/index.html` in a web browser.

+Documentation is generated on each build and hosted on [github pages](https://poseidat.github.io/schemas/).
+You can locally test them with `npm run docs`.

 ## Usage

 Once the schemas have reached a usable state this repository can be published to NPM for direct consumption in other applications.